botaul/botmaster/README.md

 `fess!
 RT your message https://twitter.com/username/41890813214140?=19` (by attaching tweet url)
 ### Make a thread
 All menfess keywords are supported with 'making a Thread' when more than 280 characters are given. <br>
 `fess!
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.` (by attaching media, url, or not)
+Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.` (by attaching media, tweet url, or not)
 ### Normal tweet
 `fess! your message` (by attaching media, or not)
 ### Make quote image
+limited to 500 characters <br>
-`[quote] your quote` (media and url are not allowed) `[quote] -s your quote` (media and url are not allowed)
+`[quote] your quote` (media and url are not allowed) <br>
+`[quote] -s your quote` (media and url are not allowed)
 ### Ask to admin
 `[ask] your message` (by attaching media, tweet url, or not)